 - Download promotional materials to promote dignity including posters, leaflets and cards from the useful resources for champions page of this website

-- Submit examples (opens new window) of dignity in practice that you have tried and tested in your work place, so other champions can learn from your experiences.
+- Contact us to submit examples of dignity in practice that you have tried and tested in your work place, so other champions can learn from your experiences.